Phelan, California: Athletics

+High school football featuring the local team, the Diamondbacks, has been an important part of Phelan's social life.
+An active youth sports program has provided a "feeder system" for the high school athletes.

 Library

 Phelan is served by two branch libraries of the San Bernardino County system.
 The first is a shared facility at Serrano High School, and the second, a 5,000 sqft-building at Lindero Street and Clovis Road, was opened in August 2009.
 The first memorial library in the county system, the facility is dedicated to local service veterans.
 Its collection was helped by donations through the Friends of the Library organization.
 The general contractor was Mark Forbes, with his partners, Robert Masseth and Bob Raymondo.
 Staffing was increased so that the branch would be open 48 hours a week, compared with just 27 hours at the Serrano branch.

 In 2003 Lenore Coale, president of the Friends of the Serrano Library, noted that many patrons received government assistance and relied heavily on the library, which had just suffered a countywide cutback in funding.
 She said volunteers were using opened books or stuffed animals to fill the gaps in the shelves.

 However, in recent years the County Library's budget for purchasing has increased and the library continues to thrive.
 More information about the library and the services it offers can be found here.